Published on 23 November 2021

 When one experiences any of the side effects mentioned above, it is essential to talk to a doctor.

 If it comes to your notice that due to Paxil, your desire or use of alcohol is increasing, contact your doctor and seek medical attention.
-They may be able to recommend a drug that is more suitable for you.
+They may be able to recommend a more suitable drug for you.

 Bottom Line From Practical Anxiety Solution

 If you are on Paxil, having an occasional drink might be okay.
-This includes not more than one drink a day for woman and two drinks a day for a man.
-Although it is also essential to know before taking Paxil with alcohol that both work on the same areas of the brain.
+This includes not more than one drink a day for women and two drinks for men.
+However, it is also essential to know before taking Paxil with alcohol that both work on the same areas of the brain.

 Thus, the dangers of alcohol or Paxil alone can worsen when taken in combination.
 So as an overall answer, we would suggest not taking Paxil with alcohol to avoid all of these altogether.

-Still, again it depends on person to person as these side effects also depend on different people's different genes.
+Still, it depends on person to person as these side effects also depend on different people's genes.
 The side effects have been laid out, and we have explained what conditions these could occur.
-The final decision then relies on the person prescribinged the medicine.
+The final decision then relies on the person prescribing the medicine.

 • Williams, Megan, and Eric Wooltorton.
 "Paroxetine (Paxil) and congenital malformations."
 Cmaj 173.11 (2005): 1320-1321.
 From https://doi.org/10.1503/cmaj.051421 obtain on 08/11/2022